-- Excepted Investment Funds (EIFs): Report the complete name of the fund.
+- Estates: Report any estate in which you hold a vested beneficial interest under controlling state law.
+If you have a vested beneficial interest in an estate but distribution has not yet occurred, provide a brief and general statement of the interest.
+After distribution, report assets and income distributed from the estate during the reporting period in the same manner as other assets and income (see Interpretative Ruling 311, Senate Ethics Manual (2003 ed.), p.
+253). - Excepted Investment Funds (EIFs): Report the complete name of the fund.
 You are not required to report the fund's underlying assets.
 To review the definition of an EIF, see p.
-11, supra. - Investment Clubs or Other Holding Arrangements: For investment clubs or similar entities that are organized to hold publicly traded assets for the purposes of investment, report the investment club and identify each reportable underlying investment asset or property held by the club unless: (i) shares in the investment club are publicly traded, or (ii) the club itself meets the definition of an EIF (see p.
-11, supra).
-To report this in eFD, first add the investment club, then report its underlying assets. - Mutual Funds and Exchange Traded Funds (ETFs): Report the complete name of the mutual fund or ETF.
+10, supra. - Investment Clubs or Other Holding Arrangements: For investment clubs or similar entities that are organized to hold publicly traded assets for the purposes of investment, report the investment club and identify each reportable underlying investment asset or property held by the club unless shares in the investment club are publicly traded or the club itself meets the definition of an EIF (see p.
+10, supra).
+To report this in eFD, first add the investment club, and then report its underlying assets. - Mutual Funds and Exchange Traded Funds (ETFs): Report the complete name of the mutual fund or ETF.
 You must provide the name of the investment institution offering the mutual fund or ETF (e.g., Vanguard, Fidelity) and the specific fund name (e.g., Fidelity 500 Index Fund).
 You may also identify the mutual fund or ETF by providing a ticker symbol for the asset (e.g., "VUVLX" for the "Vanguard U.S. Value Fund"). - Non-Public Stock: Additional information is required for non-public stock, as information about the company is not publicly disclosed to exchanges or the Securities and Exchange Commission.
 For non-public stock, report the complete legal name of the company, its location (city and state), and a description of the primary nature of the company's business.
 If you hold a position with the company, you must also disclose that position on Part 8. - Limited Liability Companies (LLCs), Non-Public Equity or Partnership Interests: For LLCs, non-public equity interests, partnership interests, and other types of non-public business entities, report the complete name of the interest, its location (city and state), the type of entity, and a description of the primary nature of the entity's trade or business, as well as underlying interests and assets that are not solely incidental to the trade or business.
-To report this in eFD, first add the entity, then report its underlying assets.
-If you hold a position related to an LLC, non-public equity or partnership interest, you must also disclose that position on Part 8.
+To report this in eFD, first add the entity, and then report its underlying assets.
+If you hold a position related to an LLC, non-public equity or partnership interest, you must also disclose that position on Part 8 unless it is a passive investment interest (i.e., you are just an investor and provide no services).

-Example: You hold an ownership interest in XYZ Company, a private real estate rental company that primarily owns and rents real estate but also buys stock in a bank.
-You must disclose your interest XYZ Company on Part 3, reporting the value of and income generated by each property, as well as the value of and income generated by the company's bank stock.
+Example: You hold an ownership interest in XYZ Company, a private real estate rental company that primarily owns and rents real estate, but also buys stock in a bank.
+You must disclose your interest in XYZ Company on Part 3, reporting the value of and income generated by each property, as well as the value of and income generated by the company's bank stock.